shan-emacs/emacs-packages-mirrors/gnu/python-readme.txt

 Code check: Check the current file for errors with `python-check' using the program defined in `python-check-command'.

-Eldoc: returns documentation for object at point by using the inferior python subprocess to inspect its documentation.
+ElDoc: returns documentation for object at point by using the inferior python subprocess to inspect its documentation.
 As you might guessed you should run `python-shell-send-buffer' from time to time to get better results too.